-(13) Stock Repurchase
+(16) Stock Repurchase

+During the three months ended June 30, 2009, the Company did not repurchase any of its shares of common stock.
 During the three months ended June 30, 2008, the Company purchased 0.7 million shares of its common stock for a total of \$23.6 million.
-During the three months ended June 30, 2007, the Company did not repurchase any of its shares of common stock.

-As of June 30, 2008, approximately 34.3 million shares remained as treasury shares with the balance of the shares being used to fund share issuance requirements under the Company's equity incentive plans.
+As of June 30, 2009, approximately 35.9 million shares remained as treasury shares with the balance of the shares being used to fund share issuance requirements under the Company's equity incentive plans.
 The timing and amount of future repurchases will depend upon market conditions, interest rates, and corporate considerations.

-(14) Dividends
+(17) Dividends

 On October 28, 2002, the Company announced that its Board of Directors had approved and instituted a quarterly cash dividend on its common stock.
-A quarterly cash dividend of \$0.330 per share was paid on May 24, 2008 in the aggregate amount of \$61.1 million.
-A quarterly cash dividend of \$0.338 per share was declared on July 24, 2008 and will be paid on August 21, 2008 to shareholders of record as of August 7, 2008.
-The Company expects the August 2008 payment of its quarterly cash dividend to be approximately \$62.5 million.
+A quarterly cash dividend of \$0.339 per share was paid on June 4, 2009 in the aggregate amount of \$62.0 million.
+A quarterly cash dividend of \$0.339 per share was declared on August 6, 2009 and will be paid on September 3, 2009 to shareholders of record as of August 20, 2009.
+The Company expects the September 2009 payment of its quarterly cash dividend to be approximately \$62.2 million.